jurczewski/Discord-Clash/README.md

 # Discord Clash [![Build](https://github.com/jurczewski/Discord-Clash/actions/workflows/build.yml/badge.svg)](https://github.com/jurczewski/Discord-Clash/actions/workflows/build.yml)

 **Discord Clash** is a distributed application written in .NET.
-An event management system, with Discord bot to control the app and a recommendation system to help users know about new events for them.
+An event management system, with Discord bot to control the application and a recommendation system to help users to know about new events for them.

 ## Authors